Click on any of the topics below to view additional information or policy details.

 - The district fences off areas where new sod and seed has been laid down to deter them from eating the grass blades.

 In the past, the park district has taken many different avenues to reduce geese populations.
 We have used trained dogs with little or no success and sprays for the grass.
 Our greatest success has been with the practice stated above, which is rendering the eggs non-productive.
 In the spring of 2007 we disposed of 32 nests and successfully rendered 202 eggs.
 Many of our parks have this nuisance fowl causing problems.
-Northside, Graf, Rathje, Seven Gables, Armbrust, which are just a handful of parks where the geese are significant.
-This problem is not just in Wheaton; this is a county and statewide problem.
+Northside, Graf, Rathje, Seven Gables, and Armbrust are just a handful of parks where the geese are significant.

 The Wheaton Park District is always actively seeking new alternatives to minimize this nuisance pest.

-For complete details, please view our Environmental Policy (PDF)
+For complete details, please view Wheaton Park District Environmental Policy

 Photo Disclaimer: The Wheaton Park District takes photographs or video of participants for promoting our programs, services, events, activities, and facilities in our brochures, website or agency social media, etc. By participating in or attending any Wheaton Park District activities the participant (or parent/guardian of a minor participant) agrees to the use and distribution of his or her image (or images of a minor child/ward) in photographs, video recordings, and any other electronic reproductions of such activities for any purpose without inspection, compensation, or any other consideration now and in the future.